W-A-I-L-A-W-8/W-A-I-L-A-W-8.github.io/index.md

 I'm [Wai Law](/about/), an independent, web design consultant with expertise in front end development, supporting the travel industry.
 I care about the engagement of your site and create better page experiences using data research methods and testing. **Here's how I can help:-**

 ### Redesign
 Select key pages in your funnel and design your user's experiences with clearer sight.
 Make more impactful changes to your website backed up by data, research and testing.
 I also deal with any performance issues in the form of website speed tests.
 Adjustments will be made based on the research and analysis.
+[Learn more about the redesign service &rarr;](/web-redesign/)

 ### Landing Pages
 These are targetted pages tailored specifically for your co-marketing campaigns and customised to your brand.
 I can build you high-performing templates which guide your users to taking a specific action.
 Some of the principles used in the redesign service are used here too.